District posts Reopening Plan for 2022-2023

 Revised: June 30, 2022

 The district has worked hard to forge a valuable relationship with entities from the local to state level in developing the reopening plan for students and families.
 For Wahoo Public, individual portions of the guidance below may vary from the color level based on administrative discretion.
 Finally, portions of this plan may vary between the elementary and middle/high school buildings

 • All students in grades PK-12 will attend school in person.

 • Accommodations may be made for K-12 students who are unable to attend due to an existing disability identified through and IEP or 504 plan.
 Remote learning may be utilized as part of such accommodation.

-• While dependant on updated recommendations from Three Rivers, masks will be worn when reasonable and appropriate in all of our buildings and vehicles.
-In general, if social distancing of 6 feet or greater cannot be achieved, masks are expected to be utilized by students and staff.
+• While dependent on updated recommendations from Three Rivers, masks may be worn when reasonable and appropriate in all of our buildings and vehicles.
+In general, if social distancing of 6 feet or greater cannot be achieved, masks may be expected to be utilized by students and staff.
 If individuals are unable to have their own mask, one will be provided for them in situations that warrant use.
 Students and staff are encouraged to bring school-appropriate masks with them to school.

 • Accommodations will be made for students not attending in person to participate in classroom activities via electronic means.